distribusion/retailer_api_documentation/source/includes/_marketing_carriers.md

 }
 ```

-This endpoint provides information about which parameters are mandatory, and which are optional to conduct a booking for a specific marketing carrier.
+Information requirements for booking requests can differ between marketing carriers.
+This endpoint can be used to understand which parameters are mandatory for the bookings/create request of a specific marketing carrier.

 ### HTTP Request

+Prod: `GET api.distribusion.com/retailers/v4/marketing_carriers/:code/booking/schema`
-`GET api.distribusion.com/retailers/v4/marketing_carriers/{code}/booking/schema `
+Demo: `GET api.demo.distribusion.com/retailers/v4/marketing_carriers/:code/booking/schema`

 ### Errors